 Nuravni was also a panelist for the IVLP Impact Awards Alumni Discussion Series panel on “Involving Community in Environmental Action,” which you can read more about here.

-Nuravni participated in the IVLP Project Climate and Energy Innovation in the Caribbean organized by the U.S. Department of State and Meridian International Center.
+Nuravni participated in the IVLP Project Climate and Energy Innovation in the Caribbean organized by the U.S. Department of State and Meridian International Center, in partnership with Global Ties Iowa, WorldOrlando, and Global Ties Miami.

 Nuravni's exchange experience led to the development of her IVLP Impact Award Project: "There was a fieldtrip to the Wetlands of Orlando.
 These wetlands were showcasing how land was recovered by creating wetland ecosystems with the aim to filter wastewater.
 This concept proved that regenerating land could help create sustainable thriving ecosystems, and eventually help combat climate change."